Macular degeneration (AMD) is one of the leading causes of blindness in adults over the age of 50.

 5. Get regular exercise

-Exercise is not only beneficial for your body, but can also reduce your risk of AMD by 70 percent.
+Exercise is not only beneficial for your body, but can also reduce your risk of AMD by up to 70 percent.

 According to studies, leading an active lifestyle and increasing daily physical activity may help prevent AMD.